 - Continually work to cultivate strong leadership support for wellness.
 At first glance, this may seem impossible, but it’s not.
-I have previously blogged about how to cultivate senior leadership support for wellness.
-In this earlier blog I have identified several steps you can take to get your senior leaders to not only participate in your wellness program but provide ongoing, visible support for everything you do.
+You can read about how to cultivate senior leadership support for wellness here Basically, you need senior leaders to not only participate in your wellness program but provide ongoing, visible support for everything you do.

 Follow these steps and your wellness program will begin to work its way into the very fabric of your organization.
 When that happens, wellness becomes part of your workplace culture and that’s when you start to enjoy the big benefits of having a wellness program.

 13. Treat the Wellness Program as a Perk, Not a Benefit

 Benefits like health, dental, vision, life, and disability insurance are non-wage compensations on top of your wage or salary.
 They are powerful tools employers can use to recruit and retain employees.
 They require long-term commitments from leadership and they are strategic.
 Perks, on the other hand, like vacation time, flexible work schedules, free food, or a company car are discretionary; they are extras that can be shared with and removed from employees with little effort.